 While most people think Whiting & Davis when they spy an enameled and painted metal mesh handbag dating to the 1920s and ‘30s, a company owned by a Turkish immigrant named Sahatiel Mandalia made similar styles that also captivate collectors.
-In fact, some enthusiasts feel that Mandalian bags actually outshine Whiting & Davis’s product when they’re in excellent to mint condition.
+Some enthusiasts feel that Mandalian bags outshine Whiting & Davis’s product when they’re in excellent to mint condition.

 When Mandalian closed in the early 1940s, Whiting & Davis acquired all of the company's mesh-making machinery, according to Handbags (Schiffer) by Roseann Ettinger.
 Whiting & Davis continued to produce more modern mesh handbags including all gold- or silver-tone versions with rhinestone clasps after the era of painted mesh subsided, along with other metal mesh products.